precice/aste/docs/README.md

 ## Installation

 The core module, which interfaces with preCICE, is called `precice-aste-run` and written in C++.
-In addition, ASTE offers several tools for pre- and post-processing purposes written in python.
+In addition, ASTE offers several tools for pre- and post-processing purposes written in Python.

 ### Dependencies

-The C++ core module of ASTE depends on a C++ compiler, `CMake`, `MPI`, `Boost`, `VTK` and `preCICE`.
+The C++ core module of ASTE depends on a C++ compiler, `CMake`, `MPI`, `Boost`, `VTK`, and `preCICE`.
 Many of these dependencies are similar to dependencies of preCICE itself.
-In particular, the C++ compiler, `CMake`, `MPI` and `Boost`.
+In particular, the C++ compiler, `CMake`, `MPI`, and `Boost`.
 Have a look at the [corresponding preCICE documentation](https://precice.org/installation-source-dependencies.html) for required versions and on how to install these dependencies if needed.
 In addition, ASTE relies on `preCICE` (version >= 3.0) and the `VTK` library (version >= 7) to handle mesh files.

 Detailed installation instructions for the preCICE library are available in the preCICE [installation documentation](https://precice.org/installation-overview.html).
-On Ubuntu, e.g., [system packages](https://precice.org/installation-packages.html#ubuntu) are availble through [GitHub releases](https://github.com/precice/precice/releases) and can be installed through the package manager, e.g.,
+On Ubuntu, e.g., [system packages](https://precice.org/installation-packages.html#ubuntu) are available through [GitHub releases](https://github.com/precice/precice/releases) and can be installed through the package manager, e.g.,

 ```bash
 wget https://github.com/precice/precice/releases/download/<VERSION>/libprecice<VERSION>.deb